 Dates back to the Muromachi period (1338-1573), when Yoshimasa Ashikaga, the 8th Shogun of the Ashikaga shogunate, accidentally cracked a pottery piece, which he had been treasuring.
 He sent the piece to China to get it repaired, however noone had the skill to repair cracked pottery, so the piece was sent back with a clamp on it.

 Yoshimasa was not pleased with the appearance of this, so he ordered the craftsmen to find a better solution to repair the cracked pottery.
 This is said to be the beginning of kintsugi in Japan

 He was a shogun, a hereditary commander-in-chief, but took barely any responsibilities in politics.
 However, you could say that he has played an important role in shaping Japanese culture.

 The Ginkakuji temple in Kyoto was built by Yoshimasa in 1490.

 ABC kintsugi Article Published

 What We Do

-At Kintsugi Australia, we offer workshops where you can learn the traditional kintsugi techniques using either artificial gold or real gold at 2 convenient locations, one in Sydney CBD and one class located in the Northern Suburb of Artarmon.
+We offer workshops where you can learn the traditional kintsugi techniques using either artificial gold or real gold in Sydney CBD

 We also offer repair jobs for your chipped or cracked pottery, price depending on the severity of the damage.
 More information an be found in our Repair page.